kevinkong/Emmagee/README.md

 3. Select a target process
 4. Click Start button

+And Enjoy!

+If you want to stop the test, just go back to Emmagee and click Stop button.

+## Coming Soon
+* Integrating FPS and starting time

+## How to Contribute?

-Meanwhile you'd better follow the rules below
+You are welcome to contribute to Emmagee, meanwhile you'd better follow the rules below

 * It's *NOT* recommended to submit a pull request directly to Emmagee's `master` branch. `develop` branch is more appropriate
 * Follow common Java coding conventions
 * Put all Java class files under *com.netease* package
 * Add the following [license](#license) in each Java class file

-And Enjoy!

-If you want to stop the test, just go back to Emmagee and click Stop button.

 ## Contributors
 * NetEase, Inc.